CS5001-khoury/LivingTempatures/instructions/README.md

 > highly recommended.
 It is HIGHLY recommended you do one coding practice a night throughout
 > the week (from any module).

+## 🤖 Use of LLMs
+You should **not** use LLMs for writing your code.
+This is about learning the process, and without learning the process you may find it actually more difficult to generate code with LLMs.
+This is because the prompts for LLMs need to be exact, or they will make faulty assumptions about the code you are trying to generate (often generating incorrect test cases!).

+If you want to use them for studying, that is fine - but you should be careful with your prompts.
+Here is an example prompt that can help you if you are stuck:

+> I am learning conditional statements in Python, and it is only my second week in the course.
+I would like some guidance on how to code them with some examples, and I would like us to go into a quizzing mode after.
+>
+> Please start by giving me a brief overview of conditional statements with 2-3 simple examples.
+Then transition into quiz mode.
+>
+> In quiz mode:
+> - Ask me ONE question at a time
+> - Wait for my response before moving on
+> - After I respond, critique my answer constructively - point out what I got right, what needs improvement, and explain any corrections
+> - Then ask if I want another question
+> - Mix different types of questions as we progress: logic questions, format/syntax questions, code evaluation questions, and code writing questions
+> - Adjust the difficulty based on how I'm doing
+> - If I get something wrong, give me a similar but slightly easier question to reinforce the concept before moving on
+>
+> Start when you're ready!

 ## 📝 Grading Rubric